Multiplicative vector fields on bundle gerbes: Applications to 2-plectic and quasi-Hamiltonian geometry

 \section{Applications to 2-plectic and quasi-Hamiltonian geometry}

 In this section, we establish some 2-plectic and quasi-Hamiltonian analogues of classical results in symplectic geometry.
-In Theorem \ref{t:invertbutterflymulti-rogers}, we show the Poisson Lie 2-algebra of a 2-plectic manifold $(M,\chi)$ is quasi-isomorphic to the connection-preserving multiplicative vector fields on a bundle gerbe with connective structure and 3-curvature $\chi$.
+In Theorem \ref{t:invertbutterflymulti-rogers}, we show the Poisson Lie 2-algebra of a 2-plectic manifold $(M,\chi)$ is canonically quasi-isomorphic to the connection-preserving multiplicative vector fields on a bundle gerbe with connective structure and 3-curvature $\chi$.
+Using Theorem \ref{t:invertbutterflymulti-rogers}, we obtain Corollary \ref{c:2KostantLift} and Theorem \ref{t:qHamKost}, analogues of a formula of Kostant lifting Lie algebra actions to infinitesimal symmetries of prequantizations in the contexts of 2-plectic and quasi-Hamiltonian geometry.

-Let $G$ be a compact Lie group with Lie algebra $\g$.
-We apply the aforementioned quasi-isomorphism to the framework of quasi-Hamiltonian $G$-actions with $G$-valued moment maps and find an analogue of Kostant's theorem (Theorem \ref{t:qHamKost}) lifting a quasi-Hamiltonian $\g$-action to a given `prequantization' in that setting.